panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 Current vs previous render results comparison is fast.
 But you can *speed up* the process under some circumstances.

-When a component is wrapper in `React.memo()`, React renders the component and memoizes the result.
-Before next render, if the props are the same, React reuses the memoized content.
+When a component is wrapped in `React.memo()`, React renders the component and memoizes the result.
+Before the next render, if the props are the same, React reuses the memoized content.

 Let's define a functional component `Movie`, then wrap it in `React.memo()`: